namwook0921/RL-practice/README.md

 The primary goal of this project is to gain in-depth knowledge of RL by implementing various algorithms from scratch, debugging through trial and error, and adding skills to enhance the performances.
 The secondary goal is to provide a simple, yet intuitive path to study RL from scratch for any beginners like me, and to share & maintain the insights I have gained during the project.
 The last goal is to motivate myself by recording the progress of my study.
 I am mainly using the late-night hours from 22:00–24:00, and it is often tough to devote myself to studying after a fatiguing day of work.
-However, by keeping records and being able to look back at the progress I made, it helps me take steady steps toward mastering RL.
+By recording my progress here and looking back at the progress I made, it helps me take steady steps toward mastering RL.

 ---